thanhhle/CECS429-Milestone1/README.md

 ### Classification
-The application uses Rocchio and Baysian classification to place a document into a category based on its content,
+The application uses Rocchio and Baysian classification to place a document into a category based on its content.

 ## Special queries